 The Cigar Merchant' shares his Best Cigar Smoking Tips

-As explained to me many years ago by a fellow aficionado; "a good cigar is 1 1/2 to 3 hours of pleasure and enjoyment" (for most of us) - liken it to going to the movies or the bar with friends; it is an investment in your time and the reward should be pleasurable.
+As explained to me many years ago by a fellow aficionado; "a good cigar is an hour and a half to three hours of pleasure and enjoyment" (for most of us) - liken it to going to the movies or the bar with friends; it is an investment in your time and the reward should be pleasurable.

 So, with that; here are my Best Cigar Smoking Tips for Beginners and Aficionados alike.

 This is by far the most crucial tip; over-smoking your cigar means puffing too much (rushing); the faster you smoke your cigar; the hotter it becomes and unfortunately, the more acrid it will taste.

 Generally I take a puff of my cigar every 3 to 5 minutes; sometimes longer... you will be amazed how long a new-world cigar will stay alight... try it...

 Tip #2: Soft Drink (regular) Is Your Friend

 Honestly I cannot repeat this tip enough; smoking a cigar can drop your blood sugar levels dramatically (nicotine does that); a glass of regular (not diet or sugar-free) soft drink will have you feeling a lot better, quickly.

 This is also why people enjoy bourbon or rum or port with their cigars, they have a sugar content that helps (a little) with that drop in blood sugar levels (or at least that is what I tell my wife).

 Tip #3: Don't Smoke On An Empty Stomach